 What Are Over-the-Counter (OTC) Options?
 How Do They Work?

-Over-the-counter (OTC) options are exotic options not listed on public exchanges.
-That means that investors may not be able to buy them through their brokerage accounts.
+Over-the-counter (OTC) options are a type of customized derivative not listed on public exchanges.
+That means they are typically not available for purchase through standard brokerage accounts.

 Instead, investors trade OTC contracts directly, between the buyer and the seller, without using a third-party platform.